 - The British Dyslexia Association 2019 Handbook

-This course will appeal to policy makers and politicians from the public sector, and to managers, team leaders, supervisors and employers in both the private and public sectors.
+This course will appeal to policy makers, managers, team leaders, supervisors and employers in both the private and public sectors.
 It will also be useful to anyone who suspects they might be dyslexic, and who is keen to understand themselves better.

 By the end of this course, you will: